duydk-DA/SQL_test_case/README.md

-# SQL_test_intern_job_DA
+# SQL_test_case
-Case study about sales, sql test by Insight Data company for candidate DA intern position
+Case study about sales, sql test by a company for candidate DA intern position